akamai/terraform-provider-akamai/docs/guides/get_started_gtm_domain.md

 Before starting with the DNS module, you need to:

-1. Complete the tasks in [Akamai: Get Started with the Akamai Terraform Provider](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/get_started_provider).
+1. Complete the tasks in [Get Started with the Akamai Provider](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/get_started_provider).
 You should have an API client and a valid `akamai.tf` Terraform configuration at this point before adding the GTM module configuration.
 2. Determine whether you want to import an existing DNS zone and records or create new ones.
 3. If you're importing an existing GTM domain, continue with [Import a GTM  domain](#import-a-gtm-domain).
 3. If you're creating a new GTM domain, continue with [Create a GTM domain